mapbox/mapbox-navigation-ios/README.md

 Mapbox Navigation SDK for iOS is released under the ISC License.
 See [LICENSE.md](https://github.com/mapbox/mapbox-navigation-ios/blob/master/LICENSE.md) for details.

 Mapbox Navigation SDK uses [Mapbox Navigator](https://github.com/mapbox/mapbox-navigation-ios/blob/master/Cartfile#L2), a private binary, as a dependency.
 The Mapbox Navigator binary may be used with a Mapbox account and under the [Mapbox TOS](https://www.mapbox.com/tos/).
-If you do not wish to use this binary, make sure you swap out this dependency in [./Cartfile](https://github.com/mapbox/mapbox-navigation-ios/blob/master/Cartfile#L2).
-Code in this repo falls under the [MIT license](./LICENSE.md).
+If you do not wish to use this binary, make sure you swap out this dependency in the [Cartfile](https://github.com/mapbox/mapbox-navigation-ios/blob/master/Cartfile#L2).
+Code in this repository is released under the [MIT license](./LICENSE.md).